How to Build a Computer for 4K or 8K Video Editing

 Choosing the Best Processor for my Custom Video-Editing Computer

-I did need Intel graphics, however, and money was an object; so I chose the Intel Core i9.
-It was the best-available processor for this computer's mission, and it was on sale.
+Software requirements necessitated that I use a processor with Intel graphics, however, and money was an object; so I chose the Intel Core i9-9900k.
+It was, at the time, the best-available Intel processor for this computer's mission.
+And it was on sale.

 Choosing the Motherboard

 My choice of a motherboard was informed by my choice of processor.
 I needed a motherboard with an LGA 1151 socket, that supported the i9-9900k processor, and that supported at least 64 GB of RAM.
 I also wanted a board using the Intel Z390 chipset or newer; and I preferred an mATX form-factor board because I planned on using the Thermaltake V21 case (more about that later).

 If I were building the computer today, I would have chosen a motherboard with the newer LGA 1200 socket to give me room to upgrade the processor in the future.
 But I'm not building this computer today.

 After about a week of looking up specs and checking reviews, I decided to purchase a Gigabyte Z390 M Gaming MicroATX motherboard.
 It met all my requirements, and I've had positive experiences with Gigabyte motherboards in the past.

 Choosing the best GPU for a custom video editing computer is critical.
 When choosing a GPU, you should be guided by the hardware recommendations of the software that you will be using.

 Of particular importance are choosing a GPU that your video-editing software is optimized to use for hardware encoding, which will dramatically speed up rendering times; and choosing a card with a sufficient amount of video RAM (VRAM).
 For 4K video editing, you'll want at least 8GB of VRAM for shorter videos, or at least 16GB of VRAM for longer videos.